 For starters, we know that children who need amino acid-based formulas have special dietary needs.
 Parents of these children seek a formula that helps their child grow, thrive, and remain active all while effectively managing their food allergies.
 To meet the needs of your little one, Neocate carefully selects ingredients to ensure that our formulas are both hypoallergenic and nutritionally complete.*

 Carbohydrates are an essential part of a nutritionally complete formula that your child can thrive on.
-Carbohydrates are are essential fuel for the body.
+Carbohydrates are essential fuel for the body.
 Standard infant formulas most often contain lactose from milk as their carbohydrate.
-However, this ingredient would not be suitable for kids with milk allergies.
+However, this ingredient may not be suitable for kids with milk allergies.
 Corn syrup, like lactose, provides energy in the form of carbohydrates but is much safer for those with milk and multiple food allergies.
 Read on to learn more about corn syrup in Neocate.